When you want to learn web development, half the battle is figuring out where to start learning to code. You might have questions like:

 The Ultimate List of Programming Books on Simple Programmer

-In this article by John Sonmez, he breaks his book recommendations into a few categories including foundational, professional development, architecture based, agile, and more.
+In this article, John Sonmez breaks his book recommendations into a few categories including foundational, professional development, architecture based, agile, and more.

-8 of the must-read programming books for people who want to set themselves apart and become a coding powerhouse.
-Book recommendations include ones on how to master interviewing to web usability.
+9 of the must-read programming books for people who want to set themselves apart and become a coding powerhouse.
+Book recommendations include ones on web usability to how to master interviewing.

 100 Best Free Programming Books on Devzum